ElhamMirafzali/Angularjs-User-/README.md

 - I added popup for Edit and Add-User (but still the connection between controllers(popup and main controller) has problem!)
 - a simple navbar is added.
 - connection between controllers is fixed.
+- user list ui is changed(I deleted the slider)

 todo :

-- change the ui for user lists
 - upload profile image
+- ui colors and backgrounds.